 Why add salt partway into the mixing process?

 Adding salt 10-15 minutes after mixing in the flour helps the yeast really get going.
-If you add the salt right away it stunts the yeast and we certainly don’t want that!
+If you add the salt right away it stunts the yeast a bit, but isn’t a huge deal- so you decide!

 Can I eat the bread warm from the oven?